-We have audited the financial statements of Coffman Place LLC, which comprise the balance sheet as of December 31, 2022, and the related statements of operations and members' equity, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the financial statements of Coffman Place LLC, which comprise the balance sheets as of December 31, 2023 and 2022, and the related statements of operations and members' equity, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of Coffman Place LLC as of December 31, 2022, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of Coffman Place LLC as of December 31, 2023 and 2022, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.